 If you’re planning a trip to Ireland, it’s definitely worth checking out local practices and details about tipping and pub culture before you arrive.
 Tipping is generally lower in Ireland than in Canada or the United States.

 Even more inspiration-worthy doors awaited outside Dublin.
 Our Insight Vacations escorted motor coach tour, which I’m convinced is the best way to experience Ireland’s countryside and its pubs without the worry of driving, took us in style from Dublin to Kilkenny to Killarney around the Dingle Peninsula to Limerick and Galway and back to Dublin.

 Along the way, there was plenty of design and culinary inspiration.
 In 2016, their Irish Elegance itinerary offers a leisurely scenic drive, luxury Signature experiences and locally-inspired dining.
 Watch for my upcoming feature on Ashford Castle, the pinnacle in dining and design, but in the meantime, check out these unique doors.
 Who wouldn’t want a carved castle door or a humble cottage framed in Virginia Creeper?

 Design Inspiration at Ashford Castle

-Ashford Castle is one of the best castles to stay in Ireland
+Ashford Castle in Ireland

 Located in the village of Cong in County Mayo on the Mayo-